Skip to main content

 2. Click Add MCP Server

-4. Click Test Connection — pre.dev handshakes with the server and lists its tools
+4. Click Test — pre.dev handshakes with the server and lists its tools

 5. Save — the agent can now call those tools on any project